MDA2AV/Wired.IO/README.md

 - 🧩 **Fully embeddable** – Add a production-ready HTTP server directly into your desktop, mobile, or console app.
 - 🧵 **Lean and composable** – Define only what you need: your context, your pipeline, your handlers.
 - 🔧 **Customizable by design** – TLS, routing, DI, and middleware are all open and easily replaceable.
-- 🌐 **Hybrid app ready** – Serve a full **web-based frontend** from inside your app.
-Pair your MAUI or desktop backend with a modern SPA or HTML/JS UI — all self-hosted.
 - 🪶 **No runtime magic** – Everything is explicit.
 No black boxes, no surprises.

 ## Built for Embedding